Rick and Morty: Philosophy

 The series addresses the insignificance of human existence as compared to the size of the universe, with no recognizable divine presence, as described by Lovecraft's philosophy of cosmicism.
 Genovesi (Bonn University) describes the series as exhibiting a nihilistic world-view.
 The characters of the show deal with cosmic horror and existential dread, either by asserting the utility of science over magic or by choosing a life in ignorant bliss.
 However, as Joachim Heijndermans of Geeks notes, none of them appear able to handle the absurd and chaotic nature of the universe, as Jerry gets by through denial, and Rick is a "depressed, substance-addicted, suicidal mess".

 Harmon describes Rick as a self-interested anarchist, who does not like being told what to do.
 He believes that the character's life on a larger scale has caused him mental illness, and opines that "the knowledge that nothing matters—while accurate—gets you nowhere".
 Mental illness is a theme that is drawn on several times throughout the show, one scene in particular has Rick's therapist deliver a fiery explanation of his fundamental immaturity.
 Matthew Bulger of The Humanist notes that the creators of the series are trying to communicate the message that we need to focus on human relationships and not preoccupy our minds with unanswerable questions, in order to find a sense of purpose and live a better life.
 Eric Armstrong of The New Republic notes that Morty represents the audience, as he is "mostly there to react to Rick's deranged schemes".
 The character is transformed by the truths he discovers during his interdimensional adventures with his grandfather.
 Rather than sinking into depression, Morty accepts these truths that empower him to value his own life.

 Release

-Rick and Morty is distributed by Warner Bros.
-Television.